skymethod/denoflare-docs/r2/index.md

 <Button type="primary" href="/examples/r2-public-read">Learn more</Button>

-## Generate presigned URLs to your R2 buckets
+## Generate presigned URLs to your R2 items

-Another common use-case for cloud storage is to make files available, but only to authenticated users via expiring URLs that are presigned.
+Another common use-case for cloud storage is to make files available, but only temporarily, via expiring URLs that are presigned.

-R2 now supports this feature directly, use the Denoflare CLI to generate presigned urls using your already configured credentials
+R2 now [supports this feature directly](https://developers.cloudflare.com/r2/platform/changelog/#2022-06-17), and you can use `denoflare r2 presign` to easily generate these presigned urls.

-TODO

-<Button type="primary" href="TODO">Learn more</Button>
+<Button type="primary" href="/cli/r2#presign">Learn more</Button>

 ## Track R2 costs and usage